 In February 2000, U.S. President Bill Clinton officially designated March as National Colorectal Cancer Awareness Month.
-Since then, it has grown to be a rallying point for the colorectal cancer community where thousands of patients, survivors, caregivers and advocates throughout the country join together to spread colorectal cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening and so much more.
+Since then, thousands of patients, survivors, caregivers, and advocates throughout the country rally together to spread colorectal cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening, and so much more.

 What is colorectal cancer?

-Colorectal cancer refers to cancer in the colon and/or rectum, or both.
-The colon is part of the large intestine or large bowel.
-The rectum is the passageway that connects the colon to the anus.
+Colorectal cancer is cancer in the colon and/or rectum, or both.
+The colon is part of the large intestine or large bowel, while the rectum is the passageway that connects the colon to the anus.
 Most colorectal cancers develop first as polyps, which are abnormal growths inside the colon or rectum that may later become cancerous if they are not removed.

-Colorectal cancer is very treatable when it is discovered early.
+Colorectal cancer is very treatable if discovered early.
 Even if it spreads into nearby lymph nodes, surgical treatment followed by chemotherapy is very effective.
-In the most advanced cases — when the cancer has spread to the liver, lungs, or other sites — treatment can often make surgery an option and can prolong and add to quality of life.
+In the most advanced cases — when the cancer has spread to the liver, lungs, or other sites — surgery can often prolong and add to quality of life.
 Research is constantly being done to learn more and provide hope for people in all colorectal cancer stages.